 Making sure that your office uses as little energy as possible is the right thing to do for the environment.
-However, energy savings can also translate to cash savings and to better branding for your organization — which is why it’s such a good idea to monitor energy use.
+However, modern office energy savings can also translate to cash savings and better branding for your organization — which is why it’s such a good idea to monitor energy use.

 With the advance of AI and other technical tools, a lot of building management jobs that used to be handled by people can now be handled by technology.
 As we discussed in a previous post, these tools can help monitor energy use and even work to minimize it remotely.